singular-gpispace/framework/README.md

 as well as [Singular](https://www.singular.uni-kl.de/), [GPI-Space](http://www.gpi-space.de/), and the respective applications.

-In the following, we give detailed step-by-step instructions how to install the Singular/GPI-Space framework on a Linux System and give examples how to use it, considering the smoothness test, wait all and wait first.
-This includes the installation of Singular, GPI-Space and of the necessary dependencies (for more details on this, please also refer to the respective web pages and repositories).
+To use the Singular/GPI-Space framework, it is necessary to install Singular, GPI-Space, their dependencies and the project code itself on a linux system.
+We will provide two different ways of installation.
+The preferred way is to use the package manager [Spack](https://spack.io/), which will take care of the dependencies automatically.
+In the following, we will describe how to install Spack and the framework and give examples how to use it, considering the smoothness test, wait all and wait first.
+A manual installation of all components is also possible, which can be used if an installation with Spack in not possible or not desirable.
+We will also give detailed step-by-step instructions for this approach, including the installation of Singular, GPI-Space and of the necessary dependencies (for more details on this, please also refer to the respective web pages and repositories).

 GPI-Space currently actively supports and tests the following Linux distributions:
 * Centos 7